clatworthylab/bulkBCRseq/README.md

 # bulk_BCR_analysis
 Bulk BCR-seq processing scripts use in Fitzpatrick et al., Nature (2020).
 Package belongs to Rachael Bashford-Rogers.

-This repo is an older version of what seems to be now at https://github.com/rbr1/BCR_TCR_PROCESSING_PIPELINE.
+This repository is an reimplementation of the original script (in legacy branch), which seeems to be an older version of what seems to be now at https://github.com/rbr1/BCR_TCR_PROCESSING_PIPELINE.

 Requires python>=3.8 (or 2.7 if using the legacy branch).
-Currently only works when cloned onto farm with all paths set up pointing to this folder properly.
+Please run the commands directly in the folder where this is cloned.

 ## Citation
 Please cite the following papers: